 Epiphany School has a long history of parent and guardian involvement.
 All families automatically become members of the Epiphany Parent Council (EPC) and are encouraged to participate in a variety of ways.
 There are myriad opportunities to get involved, from reading in the classroom to chaperoning a field trip to co-chairing our auction.
 We also invite families to share special traditions, holidays, and experiences with our students, whether leading a dissection in the science lab, helping kindergarteners make diyas for Diwali, volunteering as a grade level representative, or supporting one of the many events that take place in our community.

 Epiphany School supports its family community with a dedicated sibling policy.
 Siblings of students currently enrolled at Epiphany School are given preference for admission consideration.
 Sibling applicants must adhere to the school’s age requirements as well as demonstrate academic and emotional readiness for admission.

-Most Epiphany School graduates attend independent middle schools in the region.
-Eighty percent of our graduates receive acceptance from their first choice school.
-A few students choose the public school HCC (Highly Capable Cohort) or regular program within their local public school.
-Schools our students typically matriculate to include: Seattle Academy of Arts and Science, The Bush School, Lakeside School, The Northwest School, University Prep, Forest Ridge of the Sacred Heart, Lake Washington Girls Middle School, Seattle Girls School, and Eastside Preparatory School.
+Most Epiphany School graduates attend independent middle schools in the region; others choose to attend their local public school.
+Our comprehensive Middle School Placement program supports families and students throughout the middle school application process to ensure students maximize their choices and find the school that fits them best.
+Schools our students typically matriculate to include Seattle Academy of Arts and Sciences (SAAS), The Bush School, Lakeside School, The Northwest School, University Prep, Forest Ridge of the Sacred Heart, Lake Washington Girls Middle School, Seattle Girls' School, Eastside Preparatory School, Billings, and Overlake.